Schedule Changes and Course Withdrawals 1.202

 The College reserves the right to cancel a student's enrollment for nonpayment of tuition and fees.

-Students may not withdraw themselves from class after the designated withdrawal deadline and need to request an administrative withdrawal from the Dean of Student Services and Development or designee.
+Students may not withdraw themselves from class after the designated withdrawal deadline and need to request an administrative withdrawal from the Associate Dean of Student Success (primary contact) or the Dean of Student Services and Development (secondary contact).
 The process is as follows:

-The student formally requests, in writing, an Administrative Withdrawal from the Dean of Student Services and Development or designee.
+The student formally requests, in writing, an Administrative Withdrawal from the Associate Dean of Student Success or alternate (Dean of Student Services and Development).
 The request must be accompanied by verifiable documentation identifying the reason for withdrawal and the impact that situation will have on enrollment through the remainder of the semester.
-The documentation will be filed in a confidential file in the Dean of Student Services and Development's Office.
+The documentation will be filed in a confidential file in the Associate Dean of Student Success’ office.

-The Dean of Student Services and Development or a designee will review the documentation to determine the appropriateness of the request.
+The Associate Dean of Student Success or alternate will review the documentation to determine the appropriateness of the request.

-If the Dean of Student Services and Development or the designee believes the documentation provides a basis for granting an administrative withdrawal, he/she will notify all affected faculty, in writing.
+If the Associate Dean of Student Success or alternate believes the documentation provides a basis for granting an administrative withdrawal, he/she will notify all affected faculty, in writing.
 Faculty will have five school days to respond, in writing, to the request.
-Faculty may respond in one of three ways:
+Faculty may respond in one of three ways:]

 - concur with the finding or